markhgn/markhgn.github.io/_posts/2015-01-16-native-advertising-done-well.md

 They ran a [second advert](http://www.reddit.com/comments/2fzqs7/a_new_invitation_to_uk_redditors_what_does_really/) more recently which caused a few problems as new customers were being offered a very nice Hario V60 dripper -- existing customers were a little aggrieved.
 Pact [handled it well](http://blog.pactcoffee.com/2014/08/12/v60-balls-up-an-apology-and-a-cracking-offer-for-existing-customers/).

-Their [follow-up about their experience](http://www.reddit.com/r/selfserve/comments/2laczf/were_pact_coffee_one_of_uks_first_advertisers_on/) was a clever move; r/selfserve is the subreddit for people who want to advertise on reddit so sharing this in the spirit of the community.
+Their [follow-up about their experience](http://www.reddit.com/r/selfserve/comments/2laczf/were_pact_coffee_one_of_uks_first_advertisers_on/) was a clever move; r/selfserve is the subreddit for people who want to advertise on reddit so sharing this is in the spirit of the community.

 With the New Year [they are back for more](http://www.reddit.com/comments/2r3mgz/uk_reddit_offer_a_new_way_to_drink_great_coffee/); I signed-up recently myself.